infinum/accessibility-mobile-standards/docs/guidelines/platforms/ios/guideline_understandable_ios.md

 Information and the operation of the user interface must be understandable.

-## Readable
+## Readable (WCAG 3.1)

 Make text content readable and understandable.

-### Language of Page
+### Language of Page (WCAG 3.1.1 -Level A)

 The default human language of an App can be programmatically determined.

-*This guideline covers point 3.1.1 Language of Page - Level A of the WCAG standard.*
+> This guideline covers point **3.1.1 Language of Page - Level A of the WCAG standard.**

 #### ✅ Success technique(s)

 Specify the default language of the application in the HTTP headers of the API calls.

 ```text
 Content-Language: de-DE